bkrabach/recipe-executor/ai_context/generated/python_code_tools_files.md

 def calculate_sum(a, b):
     result = a + b
+    unused_variable = 42  # unused variable
     return result

 # Line too long - will be flagged by ruff
-long_text = "This is a very long line of text that exceeds the default line length limit in most Python style guides like PEP 8 which recommends 79 characters."
+long_text = "This is a very long line of text that exceeds the default line length limit in most Python style guides like PEP 8 which recommends 79 characters, but if the configuration is set to 120, it will be ignored unless the line continues for more than 120 characters like this one now does at over 300 characters."
-"""  # noqa: E501
+"""

 async def main():